 The Vermont Humanities Council's First Wednesdays series is held on the first Wednesday of every month from October through May in nine communities statewide, with speakers of national and regional renown.
-Talks in Manchester are held at First Congregational Church and are hosted by Mark Skinner Library.

 All First Wednesdays talks are free.
 The Vermont Department of Libraries underwrites them.
 "The Examined Life" is sponsored by Northshire Bookstore.
 Mark Skinner Library is sponsored by The Perfect Wife Restaurant and Tavern, The Spiral Press Café and Vermont Renewable Fuels.